Palmyrene Funerary Portraiture

 The individual loculus relief sculptures present a rich range of iconographic information about the people of Palmyra.
 These individualized reliefs are formatted as portrait reliefs and depict their subjects intimately, often with symbols of their status and social position.

 Left: Palmyrene Funerary Relief Bust of a Priest, c.
-50-150 C.E., limestone, 63 x 52.5 cm / Right: Palmyrene Funerary Bust of Tamma, c.
-50-150 C.E., limestone, 50 cm high © Trustees of the British Museum
+50–150 C.E., limestone, 63 x 52.5 cm (© Trustees of the British Museum, London); right: Palmyrene Funerary Bust of Tamma, c.
+50–150 C.E., limestone, 50 cm high (© Trustees of the British Museum, London)

 Left: Palmyrene Funerary Relief Bust of a Priest, c.
-50-150 C.E., limestone, 63 x 52.5 cm / Right: Palmyrene Funerary Bust of Tamma, c.
-50-150 C.E., limestone, 50 cm high © Trustees of the British Museum
+50–150 C.E., limestone, 63 x 52.5 cm (© Trustees of the British Museum, London); right: Palmyrene Funerary Bust of Tamma, c.
+50–150 C.E., limestone, 50 cm high (© Trustees of the British Museum, London)

 Palmyrene funerary relief of Viria Phoebe and Gaius Vurus, c.
-50-150 C.E., limestone, 47.5 x 52 x 25 cm © Trustees of the British Museum
+50–150 C.E., limestone, 47.5 x 52 x 25 cm (© Trustees of the British Museum, London)

 Palmyrene funerary relief of Viria Phoebe and Gaius Vurus, c.
-50-150 C.E., limestone, 47.5 x 52 x 25 cm © Trustees of the British Museum
+50–150 C.E., limestone, 47.5 x 52 x 25 cm (© Trustees of the British Museum, London)

-The bust portrait of a couple (above) shows a pair of decedents.
+The bust portrait of a couple shows a pair of decedents.
 This portrait carries a Greek inscription, which differs from the typical Aramaic inscriptions.
 The text identifies the two individuals as Viria Phoebe and Gaius Virius Alcimus.
-This pair have the same clan name, a possible indication they are the former slaves of a brother and sister.
+This pair have the same clan name, a possible indication they are the former enslaved people of a brother and sister.
 Alcimus holds a book-roll, while the woman holds the spindle and distaff (both implements associated with cloth production).
 These objects may be meant to evoke their respective roles.

 Group reliefs

-A third century C.E. funerary relief from Palmyra now in the British Museum (below) depicts a funeral banquet.
+A 3rd century C.E. funerary relief from Palmyra now in the British Museum depicts a funeral banquet.
 Elite tombs of this period demonstrate a mixture of Roman and Near Eastern motifs.
 In this particular relief that depicts a funeral banquet, the reclining male is attended by a seated female; perhaps the pair are meant to be husband and wife.
 The idea of the funeral banquet is a Roman motif adopted by local craftsmen.
 The male—presumably the deceased—reclines on a couch while holding an open vessel.
 He is depicted at a slightly larger scale than the attendant female.
 His costume is of Parthian origin, a sort of pant-suit.
-The Parthian empire, c.
-247 B.C.E.-224 C.E. was a major political power of ancient Iran located on the eastern margin of the Roman empire.
+The Parthian empire was a major political power of ancient Iran located on the eastern margin of the Roman empire.
 Reliefs such as this one would be arranged in groups of three in communal tombs, thereby giving the tomb chamber the resemblance of a Roman-style dining room (triclinium) in which a real banquet would have taken place.

 Limestone relief showing a funerary banquet, Palmyra, Syria, c.
-200-273 C.E., 40.6 x 43.1 x 19 cm © Trustees of the British Museum
+200–73 C.E., 40.6 x 43.1 x 19 cm (© Trustees of the British Museum, London)

 Limestone relief showing a funerary banquet, Palmyra, Syria, c.
-200-273 C.E., 40.6 x 43.1 x 19 cm © Trustees of the British Museum
+200–73 C.E., 40.6 x 43.1 x 19 cm (© Trustees of the British Museum, London)

 The funerary reliefs from Palmyra form a profoundly evocative body of evidence.
 The individualized treatment of the sculptures themselves still serves to convey important elements about the identities of these individuals.
-We can glean information about wealth, social status, role in the community, familial relationships—all of which help to enrich our reconstruction of ancient Palmyrene society.
+We can glean information about wealth, social status, role in the community, and familial relationships—all of which help to enrich our reconstruction of ancient Palmyrene society.
 The reliefs also demonstrate the degree to which Palmyra existed in a multicultural and multilingual landscape, one in which the traits, trends, styles, and languages of the Graeco-Roman world and the Near Eastern world not only overlapped but intertwined, producing new, unique cultural objects.
 This is an important realization, one that helps remind us of the degree to which the ancient world was diverse and varied and that a great deal of the material culture of the ancient world resulted from shared cultural influence and hybridization.
 The tombs of Palmyra embody and evoke this climate of cultural diversity as they still stand as monuments to Palmyrene identity.

 W. Ball, Rome in the East: the Transformation of an Empire (London: Routledge, 2001).